-This was the key to the whole thing being useable.
-Insufficient wire gauge and dim lights would surely result.
+This was the key to the whole thing being usable.
+Insufficient wire gauge would be a recipe for dim lights.
 Working out the length of the longest run and allowing a one volt drop at 10A, I calculated that 16mm cable would be acceptable.
 To further improve the situation, I decided on a ring main.
 For those unfamiliar with this, a ring main is essentially a loop which starts and finishes at the source, with loads tapped off along the way.
 What this means is that at the most distant load you have halved the voltage drop as there's two sets of conductors in parallel feeding it.

 The red and blue conductors are 16mm single insulated building wire running around in a loop under the house.
 You can see a tap off where two sets of 2.5mm TPS cables feed nearby sockets.
 Beneath is the existing 240V wiring.

-Australia is fortunate being the only country in the world that has a standard Extra Low Voltage (32V or less) plug and socket configuration.
+Australia fortunately has a standard Extra Low Voltage (32V or less) plug and socket configuration.
+Like our 240V socket, the ELV socket is also of U.S. origin.
+It is further described here.
 It's known as a "T socket" or by the Clipsal part number 482/32.
 Current rating is 15A and rugged construction means these fittings are far superior to any form of cigarette lighter type of connector.
 The fact they are constructed and installed like other domestic electrical fittings means they are unobtrusive inside the house.
 Surface, flush mount, and cord extension sockets are available in this configuration.
 Despite this, there are many horrifying examples of ordinary 240V power points being used for 12V.
 It seems to be common practice overseas, particularly, to use mains type sockets for alternative energy installations.
 Pity the poor appliance when it gets plugged into the mains!
-Not only does the appliance suffer damage, but most 12V appliances have exposed parts connected to the supply exposing the user to an electrick shock when plugged into 240V.
+Not only does the appliance suffer damage, but most 12V appliances have exposed parts connected to the supply, exposing the user to an electric shock when plugged into 240V.
 The "T" fittings are available from all electrical wholesalers, and from some alternative energy, caravan, and boat accessory suppliers, so there is no excuse not to use them.
 These fittings had their origins back in the days when many Australian rural homes had their own 6-32V lighting plant.

 Australian standards stipulate that the top pin is positive when used with DC.
 The bottom pin is negative or the earthed side of the supply.